shivalikachavan/p8105_final/team_proposal.md

     depression (or other mental disorders), domestic violence, and substance abuse in states where sports betting is legal.

-3. Using the 2018 as the inflection point, are these health outcomes stratified by demographics (age, sex, race, tax bracket, and education level) and state?
+3. Using the each state’s legalization dat (if one exists) as the inflection point, are these health outcomes stratified by demographics (age, sex, race, tax bracket, and education level) and state?

 #### Intended Final Products